andrewSharo/StrVCTVRE/README.md

 ```
 python test_StrVCTVRE.py
 ```
-Note that you will need to use the -p flag if your phyloP file is not in 'data' folder (see details below).
+Note that you will need to use the -p flag to provide the path to hg38.phyloP100way.bw if it is not in 'data' folder (see details below).
 For example, you might run
 ```
 python test_StrVCTVRE.py -p /home/conservation/hg38.phyloP100way.bw
 ```